 Non-Nepalese residents must avoid traveling on public transportation or crowded places with no air ventilation.
 This increases the risk of infection on a large scale.
 Fully vaccinated people will be able to travel the country more easily.

 7. Measures to be taken by travelers returning from Nepal

 International travelers returning to their homeland from Nepal must follow the mandatory safety guidelines to prevent the threat of covid-19.
 They’ll have to plan the return and take extra precautions.

 Before returning to your native country, check the travel restrictions, stay-at-home orders, quarantining, and testing requirements.
 If needed, take the PCR test at least 72 hours before taking the flight and even after landing.

 This eventually increases the chances of travelers contracting the virus.
-So, maintain the social distance as much as possible, wash your hands before and after using the mask, and use sanitizers to avoid the infection.
+So, maintain social distance as much as possible, wash your hands before and after using the mask, and use sanitizers to avoid infection.

 A self-monitor for covid 19 symptoms has to be done.
 And if you develop any symptoms, get tested and isolate yourself.
 Follow all the national and local recommendations or requirements after travel.
-Stay home and self-quarantine for 10 days even if you don’t want to take the test.
+Stay home and self-quarantine for ten days even if you don’t want to take the test.

 For information on visa processing, extending visas, and more, you can check the website of the Department of Immigration.